 event Frozen(address indexed account, uint256 indexed tokenId, bool indexed frozenStatus);

-/// @notice Error reverted when an account is not allowed to transact.
+/// @notice Error reverted when an account is not allowed to send tokens.

-/// @param account The address of the account which is not allowed for transfers.
+/// @param account The address of the account which is not allowed to send.

 /// @notice Error reverted when a transfer is not allowed according to internal rules.